SCSMDyeah/TriOmicNet/readme.md

 - CPDB; and
 - MULTINET.

-The revised script loads CPDB and MULTINET in separate environments.
-This is necessary because the original `.RData` files may both store their adjacency matrix under the internal object name `PPI`; separate loading prevents one network from overwriting another.

 The four network scores are integrated using their mean score and a cross-network consistency coefficient:

 ```r
 consistency_score <- min_score / max_score
 multi_network_score <- mean_score * consistency_score
 ```

-The TNI calculation uses all STRING edges and the actual network size.
-It no longer uses a hard-coded value such as `7686`, and the corrected implementation writes the result to `TNI` rather than to an undefined `ECC` object.

 ### Step 5: SVD integration